halghasra/halghasra/README.md

 - 👋 Hi, I’m Husain
-- 👀 I love everything about technology and science
+- 👀 I love everything about science and technology
-- 👨🏻‍💼 I am a Project Manager by profession
+- 👨🏻‍💼 I a Change Delivery Manager by profession, but I also write codes and build applications casually
-- 👨🏻‍💻 I code Java, JavaScript & Python
+- 👨🏻‍💻 I code ~~Java, JavaScript & Python~~ everything :)
-- 💎 Interested in Blockchain, FinTech & AI
+- 💎 I research ethics for AI
 - 📫 How to reach me @DM, or discord @josein#0593

 <!---